EggRP/fxcommands/README.md

 # Usage

-You can view the getting started tutorial (coming soon)
+You can view the getting started tutorial and video [here](https://egg-rp.com/streamdeck/)

 Simply drag the action to your Stream Deck and fill in the command to be executed, you can chose to have a command executed when pressed or when released (or even both)